stephfrian/cse15l-lab-reports/LabReport5.md

 Despite the region<E2><80><99>s ancient roots, few historic monuments survive from before 1755, when the Algarve was rocked by a monumental earthquake that took thousands of lives and leveled buildings as far north as Lisbon.
 Still, you<E2><80><99>ll find vestiges of a vibrant past, including evocative castle ruins and churches with extraordinary displays of Portuguese glazed tiles.
 Even the humblest village has a classic white church, a sleepy plaza shaded by vivid purple jacaranda, and, if you time it right, the drama of the local market.
 The Portuguese are famously hospitable, if reserved.
 And they remain tolerant and helpful, even though they know that their lovely coast is no longer just theirs.
 ```
+**The contents of the Algarve-Intro.txt file are printed to the terminal.
+This command is useful for quickly viewing any files within a directory using the terminal.**

 > Example 2:

+After navigating to the correct directory by doing `cd skill-demo1-data/written_2/travel_guides/berlitz2` ,

 The command:
 ```